Kenneth Law: Investigation and arrest

-After his son Tom committed suicide in 2021 with sodium nitrite, a man named David Parfett discovered a connection to Kenneth Law, who allegedly sold him the chemical.
-He tipped off The Times reporter James Beal, who went on to publish an investigation.
-Beal called Law, who admitted to selling sodium nitrite and allegedly confessed to instructing customers on how to commit suicide.
-The April 2023 article also linked his products to seven deaths.
-Shortly afterwards, Law gave an interview to The Globe and Mail where he argued that he had "no control" over what his customers did with the sodium nitrite he sold them, and was thus not criminally responsible for anything.
+After Tom Parfett, a British man, committed suicide in 2021 with sodium nitrite supplied by Kenneth Law, Parfett's father tipped off James Beal, a reporter with The Times.
+Beal went undercover as a potential customer to record Law, and captured him confessing to selling a product that killed "many, many, many people".
+Beal published an article in April 2023 linking Law to seven deaths.
+Shortly afterwards, Law gave an interview to The Globe and Mail arguing that he had "no control" over what his customers did with the sodium nitrite and was thus not criminally responsible.
 He also accused The Times of misrepresenting his words.

 Peel Regional Police had been probing a suspicious death involving sodium nitrite since March 31.
-In April 2023, after Beal had emailed Peel Regional Police about investigating the suicides, they urgently reviewed past cases of sodium nitrite poisonings.
+In April 2023, after Beal emailed the force about investigating the suicides, they urgently reviewed past cases of sodium nitrite poisonings.
 They began intercepting Law's packages by April 27, and arrested him at his Mississauga residence on May 2.
 That month, 11 Ontario police agencies united to create a task force investigating Law's activities.
-Police agencies in the U.S., U.K., Italy, Australia, and New Zealand also began investigating him, but he is only being prosecuted in Ontario.
-According to a Radio Canada International tally, Law is a suspect in 131 suicides worldwide, including 97 in the United Kingdom.
+Police agencies in the U.S., U.K., Italy, Australia, and New Zealand also began investigating him, but he was only prosecuted in Ontario.
+According to a CBC News tally, Law's products are linked to 147 suicides worldwide.
 The task force investigating Law estimated that he sent 1,209 packages to 41 countries through his companies, but could not say how many contained sodium nitrite.